A happy group of students with diverse disabilities smile for the camera

 COST

 Is this a federally funded TPSID Program?
-No
+Yes

 Out of pocket expenses for the program can be funded in the following ways: